kflagg/vspuxo/README.md

 # Running the Simulations

 The simulations are meant to be run from the root directory of the repository.
-To generate 3,000 realizations of each simulated site, open an R terminal and run
+Open an R terminal and run
 ```r
 source('datasets/easy.r')
 source('datasets/medium.r')
 source('datasets/hard.r')
 ```
+to generate 3,000 realizations of each site.
 Each of these commands could take the better part of a day to run, so be patient.

 Next, you will want to create some results to analyze.
 Make sure the GSLIB executables are somewhere in your path, then run
 ```r